-Sharp losses for banks, health care stocks pull indexes down
+Sharp losses for health care stocks, banks pull indexes down

 - With thousands of pedestrians, why are vehicles allowed on Seattle’s Pike Place?

-Prescription drug distributor Cardinal Health said it will reach the low end of its profit estimates for this year and it projected a smaller profit next year, partly because drug prices continue to fall.
-The company also said it will pay $6.1 billion to buy Medtronic’s patient care, deep vein thrombosis and nutritional insufficiency products businesses.
-Those products have a combined $2.3 billion in annual sales.
-Cardinal Health sank $9.40, or 11.5 percent, to $72.43.
+Prescription drug distributor Cardinal Health said it will reach the low end of its profit estimates for this year and it expects a smaller profit next year, partly because drug prices continue to fall.
+The company will also pay $6.1 billion to buy a group of businesses from medical device maker Medtronic.
+Cardinal Health sank $9.25, or 11.3 percent, to $72.58.

-BANKS STRUGGLE: Goldman Sachs had a rare miss in its first quarter results, as its typically best-in-class trading desks did not perform as well as its competitors.
-The financial firm reported a drop in revenue from stock trading and its overall revenue wasn’t as good as investors expected.
-The stock gave up $8.70, or 3.8 percent, to $217.56.
+BANKS STRUGGLE: Goldman Sachs’ revenue fell short of investor projections in the first quarter as its highly-regarded trading desks didn’t perform as well as their competitors.
+The stock gave up $9.28, or 4.1 percent, to $216.98.
 It’s up more than 35 percent over the last year and reached all-time high above $250 a share in March.
-Goldman has been a major contributor to the Dow’s post-election gains.

-WHAT ELSE IS ON?
-Streaming video company Netflix sagged after it didn’t gain as many subscribers in the first quarter as investors hoped.
-Its second-quarter profit guidance also fell short of analyst estimates.
-Netflix lost $3.17, or 2.2 percent, to $144.08.
+The drop in bond yields also hurt banks, as lower bond yields mean reduced interest rates and smaller profits on lending.

-EUROPEAN ELECTIONS: British Prime Minister Theresa May called for an early general election in June, which she had recently said she wouldn’t do.
+EUROPEAN ELECTIONS: British Prime Minister Theresa May reversed her position by calling for an early general election in June.
 May formally triggered Britain’s exit from the European Union last month and she intends to seek a stronger parliamentary mandate.
-The pound climbed after May’s announcement on the hope that the election will result in May getting a better deal for Britain in the Brexit talks.
-It rose to $1.2743 from $1.2563.
+The pound climbed after May’s announcement on the hope that the election will result in May getting a better deal for Britain in its talks with the EU.
+It rose to $1.2753 from $1.2563.

-European stocks fell.
-The unexpected vote creates even more political uncertainty in Europe as the first round of French presidential voting will be held Sunday.
-Polls don’t give a clear edge to any of the four leading candidates.
+European stocks fell, as the vote creates even more political uncertainty in Europe days before the first round of French presidential voting.
+Polls don’t give a clear edge to any of the four leading candidates ahead of Sunday’s vote.
 The top two will advance to a May 7 runoff and investors are unsettled by the chance that either of the far-left or far-right candidates could pull off a victory.
-Britain’s FTSE 100 was down 2 percent and France’s CAC 40 lost 1.3 percent.
-In Germany the DAX shed 0.7 percent.
+Britain’s FTSE 100 was down 2.3 percent and France’s CAC 40 lost 1.5 percent.
+In Germany the DAX shed 0.8 percent.

+REELING IT IN: Sporting goods store Cabela’s climbed after it accepted a reduced buyout offer of $61.50 a share, or $4.2 billion, from competitor Bass Pro Shops.
+It also revised the terms of the sale of its credit card business.
+Bass agreed to buy Cabela’s for $65.50 a share, or $4.5 billion, but antitrust and banking regulators both had problems with the deal and investors weren’t sure it would happen.
+Cabela’s stock traded as low as $45 in February and climbed $3.87, or 7.2 percent, to $57.56 Tuesday.

 BONDS: Bond prices jumped.
-The yield on the 10-year Treasury note fell to 2.21 percent from 2.25 percent.
+The yield on the 10-year Treasury note fell to 2.20 percent from 2.25 percent.
+As bond yields fell, shares of companies that pay big dividends did better than the rest of the market.
+Household goods makers like Whole Foods Market and Molson Coors traded higher while real estate companies were little changed.
+Those stocks often rise when bond yields fall because investors view them as an alternative to bonds.

-US ECONOMY: The Federal Reserve said industrial production posted a solid gain in March, but a closely-watched gauge of manufacturing fell for the first time in seven months because of a steep drop in production of cars and car parts.
-Meanwhile the Commerce Department said builders broke ground on fewer homes in March, but construction of houses remains faster in 2017 than it was the year before.

-ENERGY: Benchmark U.S. crude futures added 10 cents to $52.75 a barrel in New York.
-Brent crude, used to price international oils, picked up 2 cents to $55.38 per barrel in London.
+ENERGY: Benchmark U.S. crude futures added 4 cents to $52.69 a barrel in New York.
+Brent crude, used to price international oils, lost 10 cents to $55.26 per barrel in London.

 ASIAN MARKETS: The benchmark Nikkei 225 index in Japan added 0.4 percent while South Korea’s Kospi edged up 0.1 percent to 2,148.46.
 The Hang Seng of Hong Kong shed 1.4 percent.